-With five shooting medals between her and her husband, Katy knows something about sports success.
+With six shooting medals between her and her husband Matt, Katy knows something about sports success.
 But it was disappointment in a performance at the highest level in sports that brought them together.
 At the 2004 Athens Games her future husband had been leading his competition with one shot left when he accidentally fired at a target one lane over, a mistake that doomed his chances of winning a medal.
-Katy, who was shooting for the Cezch Republic national team, came over after the match to express her condolences and the two hit it off.
-Three years later she became Mrs. Emmons and the two are now the proud parents of a young daughter.
+Katy, who was shooting for the Czech Republic national team, came over after the match to express her condolences and the two hit it off.
+Three years later she became Mrs. Emmons and the two are now the proud parents of four children.

 A former swimmer until an illness ended her competitive days, a bored Katy originally took up shooting at the suggestion of her father—a double world champion marksman himself.
 After discovering she had a natural talent for the sport, Katy aimed high and set her sights on gold.